propcom/jquery-sortBy/README.md

 1. Allow specifying of things to sort within the selected things
 2. Iterate over the selector to sort many sets with one call
-3. Don't fall over if the Array class doesn't have sort()